 Your accountant needs to prepare a balance sheet to show that the SMSF has no funds left in it.
 And you need an auditor to do the last audit of the SMSF.
 You have a journey ahead of you.

-1. The capital of the trust must be distributed in accordance with the trust deed.
+1. The capital of the trust must be distributed under the trust deed.

 3. The Trustee passes a resolution determining that the trust is to be vested (terminated).